Museum Campus: History

 The Museum Campus opened on June 4, 1998, after the northbound lanes of Lake Shore Drive had been moved west of Soldier Field in 1996, freeing up 36 acres of land.
 It was created to transform the vicinity of three of the city's most notable museums – the Adler Planetarium, the Shedd Aquarium, and the Field Museum of Natural History – into a scenic pedestrian-friendly area.
 The area is landscaped with greenery and flora as well as jogging paths and walkways.

 A picturesque promenade along Solidarity Drive, an isthmus, links Northerly Island to the mainland.
 The median of the drive itself is lined with a number of grand bronze monuments: a 1904 sculpture designed by Kazimierz Chodziński commemorating Thaddeus Kościuszko, relocated from Humboldt Park in 1978; a 1911 monument to Karel Havlíček Borovský relocated from Douglass Park in 1983; and a 1973 replica of a famous 19th-century statue in Warsaw, designed by Danish sculptor Bertel Thorvaldsen, depicting Nicholas Copernicus.

-In 2014, a consortium of museums in or near the University of Chicago, formed Museum Campus South, which includes the MSI, ISAC, Robie, DuSable, and later joined by the Obama Center.
+In 2014, a consortium of museums in or near the University of Chicago, formed Museum Campus South, which includes the MSI, ISAC, Robie, DuSable, Smart and later joined by the Obama Center.
 Also in 2014, filmmaker George Lucas selected Museum Campus as the location of the Lucas Museum of Narrative Art, which would have cost an estimated $700 million, and expanded Museum Campus south along the city's waterfront.
 However, these plans were canceled in June 2016 due to opposition from the Friends of the Parks advocacy group.

 In celebration of the 2018 Illinois Bicentennial, the Museum Campus was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois state office.